-On October 23, 2019, the Company closed a non-brokered private placement financing of 5,793,333 units at a price of 0.15 per unit for gross proceeds of 0.15 per unit for gross proceeds of 0.15 per unit consists of one common share and one transferable common share purchase warrant.
-Each warrant entitles the holder to purchase one additional common share of the Company at 0.25 per share for two years from the date of issue, expiring on October 23, 2021.
-Fair value was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate 0.165; expected stock price volatility 0.165; dividend yield 0.165; and expected warrant life 0.165; expected stock price volatility 0.165; dividend yield 0.165; and expected warrant life 0.165; expected stock price volatility 0.165; dividend yield 0.165; and expected warrant life 0.165; expected stock price volatility 0.165; dividend yield 0.165; and expected warrant life 0.165; expected stock price volatility 0.165; dividend yield 0.165; and expected warrant life 0.165; expected stock price volatility 0.165; dividend yield 0.165; and expected warrant life 0.165; expected stock price volatility 0.165; dividend yield 0.165; and expected warrant life 0.165; and 0.165;
+On October 23, 2019, the Company closed a non-brokered private placement financing of 5,793,333 units at a price of \$0.15 per unit for gross proceeds of \$869,000.
+Each unit consists of one common share and one transferable common share purchase warrant.
+Each warrant entitles the holder to purchase one additional common share of the Company at \$0.25 per share for two years from the date of issue, expiring on October 23, 2021.
+Fair value was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate -1.65%; expected stock price volatility -92.5%; dividend yield -0%; and expected warrant life -1.552 years.

-On July 11, 2019, the Company closed the second and final tranche of a non-brokered private placement financing of 2,043,332 units at a price of \$0.15 per unit for gross proceeds of \$306,500.
+On July 11, 2019, the Company closed the second and final tranche of a non-brokered private placement financing of 2,043,332 units at a price of 0.15 per unit for gross proceeds of 0.500.
 Each unit consists of one common share and one transferable common share purchase warrant.
-Each warrant entitles the holder to purchase one additional common share of the Company at \$0.25 per share for three years from the date of issue, expiring on July 11, 2022.
+Each warrant entitles the holder to purchase one additional common share of the Company at 0.25 per share for three years from the date of issue, expiring on July 11, 2022.
 Fair value was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate - 1.62%; expected stock price volatility - 89.74%; dividend yield - 0%; and expected warrant life - 1.433 years.

 On June 4, 2019, the Company closed the first tranche of a non-brokered private placement financing of 2,484,850 units at a price of \$0.15 per unit for gross proceeds of \$372,727.
 Each unit consists of one common share and one transferable common share purchase warrant.
 Each warrant entitles the holder to purchase one additional common share of the Company at \$0.25 per share for three years from the date of issue, expiring on June 4, 2022.
 Finders' fees were paid of \$4,374 cash and 29,162 non-transferable warrants exercisable into common shares at \$0.25 for three years from the date of issue.
-Fair value was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate -1.42%; expected stock price volatility -92.94%; dividend yield -0%; and expected warrant life -1.357 years.
+Fair value was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate - 1.42%; expected stock price volatility - 92.94%; dividend yield - 0%; and expected warrant life - 1.357 years.